 ALTTO (ALT Training Online):

-Join us for the fourth ALT Agorà, the series of monthly interactive webinars designed with both new and experienced ALTs in mind.
-Come watch May's spotlight speaker and choose your themed breakout room to engage with other ALTs in a professional and friendly environment.
+Join us for the third ALT Agorà, the series of monthly interactive webinars designed with both new and experienced ALTs in mind.
+Come watch April's spotlight speaker and choose your themed breakout room to engage with other ALTs in a professional and friendly environment.
 As always, the event is free and open to all, even for those ALTs and JETs still stuck outside of Japan because of COVID-19!
-This month join us to talk about the following topics!
+This month's lineup is:

 Peter J. Collins (Tokai University)